Stephen Trejo: College career

-Trejo played college football for Arizona State.
-At Arizona State he played linebacker and finished his career with 88 total tackles and three sacks, while playing in 43 games, over four years.
+Trejo played college football at Arizona State University.
+He played linebacker and finished his Sun Devils career with 88 total tackles and three sacks, while playing in 43 games, over four years.

 Professional career

-He was signed by the Detroit Lions as an undrafted free agent following the 2001 NFL Draft.
+Trejo was signed by the Detroit Lions as an undrafted free agent following the 2001 NFL draft.
 During his rookie season in 2001, he made a career-long reception of 20 yards against the Dallas Cowboys on January 6, 2002.
 Trejo also completed a career-high of three catches for 26 yards on December 2, 2001.
 His first career catch came against the Green Bay Packers on November 22, 2001.
 In 2002, Trejo played in all 16 games, making two catches for 13 yards.
 Trejo served on special teams with 23 tackles for third on the Lions, 5 of those coming at Arizona, on December 8, 2002.
 In 2003, Trejo played in all 16 games, mostly on special teams, and saw limited action on offense at the end of the season.
-In 2004, Trejo made his first career start against Green Bay on October 17, 2004.
+He was released on September 5, 2004.